Getting Started with Teradata Plug-in for Eclipse

 For Hadoop, enter the WebHDFS Hostname, WebHDFS Port number, and System Username.
 The Hadoop connection uses the WebHCat interface to gather information about the Hadoop system.

-You now have a Teradata or Aster Database, or Hadoop System connection profile that you can use to browse the databases and their database objects or invoke the ‘Create’ dialogs (Teradata only) to create new database objects, such as Users, Databases, Tables, Macros, Views, or Stored Procedures.
+You now have a Teradata or Aster Database, or Hadoop System connection profile that you can use to browse the databases and their database objects or invoke the ‘Create’ actions (Teradataand Aster only) to create new database objects, such as Users, Databases, Tables, Macros, Views, or Stored Procedures.
 By right clicking an entry in the Data Source Explorer tree, the Teradata, Aster, or Hadoop menu option will appear.
 Open this option to find the appropriate actions for the system selected.

-Another option for browsing information about the Teradata Database objects is the ‘Show in Object Viewer’ option.
-This option will open the Object Viewer tab and display more detailed information for objects that are selected in the Data Source Explorer.
-In the example below, the ‘ide’ schema has been selected in the DSE and the ‘Show in Object Viewer’ option was selected.
-Within the Object Viewer tab, an Overview, Tables, Views, Macros, Procedures, JXSP Jars, UDFs, and UDTs tabs are displayed.
+Another option for browsing information about the Teradata Database objects is the ‘Open in Property Form’ option.
+This option will open the property forms and display more detailed information for the objects that are selected in the Data Source Explorer.
+In the example below, the ‘copy_db’ database has been selected in the DSE and the ‘Open in Property Form’ option was selected.

 Create a Teradata Project